-- 4.3 All eligible horses in each of the thirteen approved non Youth NRCHA classes from each region AND all eligible youth riders will qualify for the NRCHA World Championship Show.
-The show year begins on November 16 and ends on the following November 15. - 4.4 A rider may qualify any number of horses for the NRCHA World Championship Show. - 4.5 Horses in open classes may be shown by more than one rider or the rider may be changed, as long as all riders fit the earnings criteria for the class.
-In the case of a rider substitution at a show, the last rider showing (the substitute rider) will be credited with the earnings. - 4.6 In Non Pro and Youth classes, horse and rider qualify together.
-If a Non Pro horse is sold the original horse and rider team is no longer eligible to compete. - 4.7 Horses or riders may appear in the standings of more than one region.
+4.3 All eligible horses in each of the thirteen approved non Youth NRCHA classes from each region AND all eligible youth riders will qualify for the NRCHA World Championship Show.
+The show year begins on November 16 and ends on the following November 15.

+4.4 A rider may qualify any number of horses for the NRCHA World Championship Show.

+4.5 Horses in open classes may be shown by more than one rider or the rider may be changed, as long as all riders fit the eamings criteria for the class.
+In the case of a rider substitution at a show, the first rider showing will be credited with the earnings.
+Once a rider is changed, no additional changes will be permitted.
+4.6 In Non Pro and Youth classes, horse and rider qualify together.
+If a Non Pro horse is sold the original horse and rider team is no longer eligible to compete.

+4.7 Horses or riders may appear in the standings of more than one region.